zer0cache/matic-docs/docs/edge/additional-features/blockscout.md

 Shall the new role be a superuser? (y/n) y
 ```

-## Part 3 - clone and compile Blockscout
+## Part 3 - clone and compile BlockScout
-Now we finally get to start the Blockscout installation.
+Now we finally get to start the BlockScout installation.

-### Clone Blockscout repo
+### Clone BlockScout repo
 ```bash
 cd ~
 git clone https://github.com/Trapesys/blockscout